Differentiable Model Selection for Ensemble Learning: End-to-end Combinatorial Ensemble Learning

 Ideally, given a pretrained ensemble $f_i, 1 \leq i \leq n$ and a sample $z \in \mathcal{X}$, one would select from the ensemble a classifier which is known to produce an accurate class prediction for $z$.
-However, a performance assessment for each agents' predictions is not available at test time.
-Thus, conventional ensemble learning schemes resort to selection criteria such as majority voting, which is defined as follows: given agents' class predictions $h_i, 1 \leq i \leq n$ represented as binary one-hot vectors, the majority vote is equal to the most-predicted class; equivalently, $\argmax{(\sum_{i=1}^n h_i)}$.
+However, a performance assessment for each base learners' predictions is not available at test time.
+Thus, conventional ensemble learning schemes resort to selection criteria such as \emph{plurality voting} (see Section \ref{sec:Experiments} for a description of the aggregation rules here used as a benchmark).

-The end-to-end learning scheme in this work is motivated by the intuition that a more useful ensemble prediction could instead be informed by prediction based on $z$, and that voting over a well-selected sub-ensemble can provide more accurate inferences than voting over the entire master ensemble.
-Further, it can do so more reliably than a well-selected single base learner can.
-The sub-ensemble size $k$ is treated as a hyperparameter.
-While a natural choice would be to select only the best predicted agent (thus, setting $k=1$) for a given input sample, it is consistently observed (as the paper shows in Section \ref{sec:Experiments}) that optimal task performance is achieved for a value of $k$ that is strictly larger than $1$ but smaller than $n$.
+The end-to-end learning scheme in this work is based on the idea that a more accurate ensemble prediction can be made by using predictions based on $z$, and that selecting a well-chosen subset of the ensemble, rather than the entire ensemble, can provide more reliable results than a single base learner.
+The size of the subset, $k$, is treated as a hyperparameter.
+While it may seem logical to only choose the best predicted base learner for a given input sample (setting $k=1$), it has been consistently observed in the experiments that the optimal performance is achieved for $1 < k < n.$

-The proposed mechanism casts the sub-ensemble selection as an optimization program that is end-to-end differentiable and can thus be integrated with a learning model $g_{\theta}$ to select a reliable subset of the ensemble agents to combine for predictions.
-An \emph{end-to-end Smart Multi Agent Ensemble} (e2e-MEL), or simply, \emph{smart ensemble}, consists of an ensemble of agent models along with a module which is trained by e2e-MEL to select the \emph{sub-ensemble}, of specified size $k$, which produces the most accurate combined prediction for a given input.
+The proposed mechanism casts the sub-ensemble selection as an optimization program that is end-to-end differentiable and can thus be integrated with a learning model $g_{\theta}$ to select a reliable subset of the ensemble base learners to combine for predictions.
+An \emph{end-to-end Combinatorial Ensemble Learning} (e2e-CEL), or simply, \emph{smart ensemble}, consists of an ensemble of base learners along with a module that is trained by e2e-CEL to select the \emph{sub-ensemble} of size $k$, which produces the most accurate combined prediction for a given input.
 The model $g$ is called the \emph{selection net}, and the end-to-end ensemble model is trained by optimizing its parameters $\theta$.